 CO.
-No. Upon completion of this course, students will be able to PSO addressed CL CO -1 Describe geometric objects and properties with the homogeneous coordinates of the projective plane 1 Ар CO-2 Study the projective differential invariance of the projective transformations 6 Re CO-3 Study the angle between the corresponding lines in 3- dimensional space 5 Un CO-4 Demonstrate a deep understanding of the axiomatic approach to projective spaces 1 An CO-5 Perform calculations in desarguesian planes and projective 3- spaces 5 Un CO-6 Classify the structure of collineations of projective planes 1,6 Un CO-7 Demonstrate an understanding of theory of conics in field planes 2 Ар CO-8 Study the elementary properties of algebraic curves in real and complex projective plane.
-2,6 Ev
+No. Upon completion of this course, students will be able to PSO addressed CL CO -1 describe geometric objects and properties with the homogeneous coordinates of the projective plane 1 Ар CO-2 study the angle between the corresponding lines in 3- dimensional space 5 Un CO-3 demonstrate a deep understanding of the axiomatic approach to projective spaces 1 An CO-4 perform calculations in desarguesian planes and projective 3- spaces 5 Un CO-5 classify the structure of collineations of projective planes 1,6 Un CO-6 demonstrate an understanding of theory of conics in field planes 2 Ар